SuB1X-Coin/documentation/guides/mn_setup_hot_cold_wallet.md

 Update and Install new packages by running these commands line by line *ONE* by *ONE*:

 **!!!
-Do not copy the block and try to paste it, it will not work!
+Do not copy the block and try to paste, it will not work!
 Type or paste only one line at a time and hit enter after each line !!!**

 ```
 apt-get update